HiDMadMad/lehaam/README.md

 ---

 ## 🌟 Support
-if you find Lehaam helpful, please consider:
+if you find Lehaam helpful, please consider :
 - ⭐ starring the repository
 - 🐛 reporting bugs
 - 💬 sharing with friends who need better sleep!